Illia-Skladnik/User-Operations-Server/README.md

 ### Add new admin:
 Method works only for users.
-Sets admin role for the user.
+Sets admin role for the user and changes token for current user.
 ```
 • Validates: token, newAdminId;